Meshy-2 Unveils Text To 3D Brilliance: Elevate Creativity With High-Quality Texture And Geometry

-(MENAFN- Zex PR Wire) Santa Clara, California, 6th February 2024, ZEX PR WIRE , Three months after the successful launch of Meshy-1, Meshy is excited to introduce Meshy-2 , the latest advancement in 3D generative AI.
+(MENAFN- GetNews) CALIFORNIA, SANTA CLARA - FEBRUARY 5th, 2024 - Three months after the successful launch of Meshy-1, Meshy is excited to introduce Meshy-2 , the latest advancement in 3D generative AI.
 With numerous enhancements and new features, Meshy-2 aims to push the boundaries of creative possibilities in 3D modeling.

 Image Credits: Models generated by Meshy-2